Lacelinus/iris-dataset-classification/README.md

 ## Overview

 This code pre-processes the Iris dataset and applies these six classification algorithms to predict the species of Iris flowers.
-Each algorithm has its own strengths and weaknesses, and we evaluate their performance using various metrics.
+Each algorithm has its own strengths and weaknesses, and their performance is evaluated using various metrics.

 ## Usage